 This lecture discusses the reactive measures when dealing with acute and chronic atopic dermatitis and taking proactive measures that could reduce the incidence and severity of flare-ups.

-- The condition can manifest itself as form of reaction patterns seen in many other diseases.
-The reaction patterns seen in the cat are miliary dermatitis, symmetrical alopecia, eosinophilic granuloma complex, which is subdivided into indolent ulcer, linear granuloma, eosinophilic plaque, and finally head and neck pruritus.
+- It manifests in the form of reaction patterns seen in many other diseases.
+These reaction patterns include; miliary dermatitis, symmetrical alopecia, eosinophilic granuloma complex (that is subdivided into indolent ulcer, linear granuloma, eosinophilic plaque), and finally head and neck pruritus.

 - Clear distribution patterns are not seen